List of unproduced 20th Century Fox projects based on Marvel Comics: X-Men series

+Generation X

-Generation XGeneration X is a FOX television pilot directed by Jack Sholder that aired on February 20, 1996.
+Generation X is a FOX television pilot directed by Jack Sholder that aired on February 20, 1996.
 It is based on the Marvel Comics comic-book series of the same name, a spin-off of the X-Men franchise.
 It was produced by New World Entertainment and Marvel Entertainment Group.
 After talks of a TV series stalled, just before the release, the TV special was testing the waters for a series of TV movies instead, with nothing coming out since.

 Hellfire

 In October 2015, a live action television series titled Hellfire was under development by 20th Century Fox Television and Marvel Television with an early 2017 air date, but as of July 2016, the project was no longer moving forward.

 Untitled Deadpool animated series

 In May 2017, FXX placed a series order for an animated series based on Deadpool, to be co-produced by Marvel Television, FX Productions and ABC Signature Studios.
 Donald Glover and his brother Stephen Glover were announced as showrunners, executive producers and writers for the series.
 FXX later decided not to move forward with the series due to creative differences.
 Stephen Glover later admitted that the "creative difference" in question involved an episode revolving around Taylor Swift which FXX stated was the "last straw" and that they wanted to give Rick and Morty "a run for its money".